MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 ### Task 2: Connect an Azure Windows virtual machine

-In this task, you will connect an Azure Windows virtual machine to Microsoft Sentinel.
+In this task, you'll connect an Azure Windows virtual machine to Microsoft Sentinel.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.